pulumi/registry/themes/default/content/registry/packages/awsx/_index.md

 layout: package
 ---

-{{% notes %}}
-This AWSx documentation is generated using the v1.0.0 series of AWSx.
-If you have not upgraded to that version of the provider then we suggest you continue to use our [@pulumi/awsx](/docs/reference/pkg/nodejs/pulumi/awsx) NodeJS documentation.
-{{% /notes %}}

 The Amazon Web Services (AWS) [Crosswalk](../../../docs/guides/crosswalk/aws/) (AWSx) library uses automatic well-architected best practices to make common infrastructure-as-code tasks in [AWS](https://aws.amazon.com/) easier and more secure.
 It uses the AWS SDK to manage and provision resources.

 The AWSx provider must be configured with credentials to deploy and update resources in AWS; see [Installation & Configuration](./installation-configuration) for instructions.